 . . .

 (6) Video monitors which are receivers connected directly to the video camera or recorder by means of co-axial cables, so that all the radio-frequency circuits are eliminated.
 They are used by television companies or for closed-circuit television (airports, railway stations, steel plants, hospitals, etc.).
 These apparatus consist essentially of devices which can generate a point of light and display it on a screen synchronously with the source signals.
 They incorporate one or more video amplifiers with which the intensity of the point can be varied.
 They can, moreover, have separate inputs for red (R), green (G) and blue (B), or be coded in accordance with a particular standard (NTSC, SECAM, PAL, D-MAC, etc.).
 For reception of coded signals, the monitor must be equipped with a decoding device covering (the separation of) the R, G and B signals.
-The most common means of image reconstitution is the cathode-ray tube, for direct vision, or a projector with up to three projection cathode-ray tubes, however, other monitors achieve the same objective by different means (e.g., liquid crystal screens, diffraction of light rays on to a film of oil).
+The most common means of image reconstitution is the cathode-ray tube, for direct vision, or a projector with up to three projection cathode-ray tubes; however, other monitors achieve the same objective by different means (e.g., liquid crystal screens, diffraction of light rays on to a film of oil).

 Video monitors of this heading should not be confused with the display units of automatic data processing machines described in the Explanatory Note to heading 84.71.’